ATaylorEmmons/Copy-Art/README.md

 *saveLocation*: Where to save output images

 $ copyart.exe pathToImageToCopy.png DirectoryToStoreImages paramsFile
-include optional strings "videoMode" or "botMode"
+Include optional strings "videoMode" or "botMode" to enable each mode
 videoMode: Output the best image of each generation to use as frames to make a video(I used Blender video editor)
 botMode: Used for analysis.
 Only outputs the fit and runtime.